ukmadlz/docs/docs/cli/configuration/overview.md

-# Configuration
+# Overview

-This is an overview for the syntax and configuraiton options of CloudQuery main configuraiton file `config.hcl`.
+This is an overview for the syntax and configuration options of CloudQuery main configuration file `config.hcl`.

 ## HCL Overview